JoeEberle/file_discovery/readme.md

 ## Getting Started

-To get started with the **  Data Discovery ** project, follow these steps:
+To get started with the **  File Disovery ** project, follow these steps:

 1. Clone the repository to your local machine.
 2. Install the required dependencies listed at the top of the notebook.